Skip to main content

 • List three steps in a manual code replication process.

-Linda Rosenberg, Cloud Kicks' new administrator, learns that the site’s developer is ready to roll out some awesome storefront features.
-The developer checked their code into a version control system, then used a continuous integration/continuous deployment (CI/CD) tool to push a new code version to the staging instance.
-Now it’s Linda’s turn.
-With code replication, she can transfer the new code version from the staging instance to a development and then a production instance, and then activate it.
+Developers regularly check their code into a version control system, then use a continuous integration and continuous deployment (CI/CD) tool to push a new code version to the staging instance.
+Depending on your company’s processes, the developer or the B2C admin transfers the new code version from the staging instance to a development and then a production instance, and then activates it.

 Code replication, like data replication, has a source and a target.
-Data replication, however, deals with dependencies between data objects, which can make things complicated.
+Data replication deals with dependencies between data objects, making things complicated.
 Code replication is straightforward.
 When you replicate a code version, Salesforce B2C Commerce assigns the version on the target instance the same name as the source version on staging.
 If the name already exists, it appends a timestamp and index number to the name.

-For example, the name of Cloud Kicks’ new code version is version-19b.
+For example, the name of the new code version is version-19b.
 A version with that name already exists on the target instance, so B2C Commerce names the new version version-19b_01202019-1.

 Like data replication, code replication is a two-step process.

-Linda can run both steps as a single replication process, or run them separately.
-Running them separately can help her identify any sources of failure if it occurs.
+You run both steps as a single replication process, or run them separately.
+Running them separately helps you identify any sources of failure.
 All code replication processes run on the staging instance, even code activation and undo, which only affect the target instance.

 There are four types of code replication processes.